VingtCinq/django-simple-mail/README.md

 ### Register Mail

-Create a `mails.py` file in your app and define your mail :
+Create a `mails.py` file in your app and define your mail.

+The `email_key` attribute must not exceed 100 characters.

 ```python
 from simple_mail.mailer import BaseSimpleMail, simple_mailer